cyneuro/Basics-of-Neurons-and-Networks/README.md

 ### [S4-Synapses](/S4_Synapses/)
 * #### An educational notebook with NEURON model about how synapses operate.
 ### [S5-CPG](/S5_CPG/)
-* #### An educational notebook with a NEURON modle about central pattern generates and how differnt movement patterns in horese may arise.
+* #### An educational notebook with a NEURON model about central pattern generates and how differnt movement patterns in horese may arise.
 ### [S6-STM-WTA Networks](/S6_STM_WTA/)
 * #### Educational notebooks talking about short term memory(STM) and winner take all(WTA) networks
 ### [B1-CreatingSingleCell](/B1_BasicsSingleNeuron/B1_SingleNeuronBio&Model.ipynb)